 Year-to-date gain: 0.14%

 If the Warren Buffett mindset is the underlying philosophy in play here, why not go straight to the source and buy a piece of the fund he built from the ground up?
 That’s Berkshire Hathaway Inc. (NYSE:BRK.B, NYSE:BRK.A).

 Sure, in his most recent letter to shareholders, the Oracle of Omaha said he’s struggling to find new companies at a “sensible purchase price,” which is the life-blood of the organization’s growth.
 There’s also the stark reality that the 87-year-old Buffett is increasingly less involved with Berkshire Hathaway.
 That separation is only going to widen as time marches on.

 Still, he has more than proven his way works for the long haul.
-Over the course of the past 53 years, Berkshire stock has performed about twice as well as the S&P 500 has.
+Over the course of the past half-century, Berkshire stock has performed about twice as well as the S&P 500 has.

 There’s an old adage … the only two sure things in life are death and taxes.

 It’s a humorous point about the limited nature of human life and the far-reaching power of the IRS.
 But, it’s not necessarily a complete cliche.
 There’s a third certainty.
 That is, as long as people are living on the planet earth, they’ll be creating garbage to shuttle to their nearby landfill.
 Some of the best stocks to buy and hold are companies that haul that garbage away.